BernExo/Salary-Function/README.md

 ---

 ## Project Objectives
-The objectives of this assignment are to:
+The objectives of this project are to:
 - Import salary data into Python
 - Create a function to retrieve employee details by name
 - Process data using Python dictionaries